 FRITZ NOACK apprenticed from 1954-58 with Rudolf von Beckerath in Hamburg, Germany, and worked with Klaus Becker, Ahrend & Brunzema and Charles Fisk prior to founding The Noack Organ Company in 1960.
 A fellow of the AIO, member of the AGO, OHS and GDO.
 He was President of the International Society of Organ Builders (ISO) from 2000 to 2006.

 DIDIER GRASSIN is native of Poitiers, France, home of the grand Clicquot organ.
 His professional path took him through European workshops before becoming a freelance designer and later joining Casavant Frères as Director of the Tracker Department.
-His designs can be seen in England, France, Japan, China, Malaysia, Canada and the United States.
+His designs can be seen in England, France, Japan, China, Malaysia, New Zealand, Canada and the United States.
 He was Vice-President of the International Society of Organ Builders from 2010 to 2014.

 ERIC KENNEY attended Berkelee College of Music before joining our firm in 1976.
 His broad organ shop management experience (plus two years production supervisor at Falconi Pianos) is a tremendous asset.